 Q: How do you give yourself a helix earring?

-A: You don’t!
+A: Helix piercing pain depends on your pain tolerance.
+We recommend talking to a piercing professional about pain management before getting your cartilage pierced You don’t!
 Helix piercings or any kind of cartilage earrings need to be done professionally to prevent any possible infections or other complications during the healing process.

 Q: How do I care for my helix earring?

 A: We recommend speaking with your piercing professional for guidelines on helix piercing care, but you can learn more about how to clean your piercing and jewelry, types of piercings, types of jewelry, and general piercing info on our blog.